GavenDcosta/100dayscodingchallenge-/README.md

 Day 57: Wrote a Simple Stack program in C using arrays

 Day 58: I learnt about the various types of input tags in html

+Day 59: Wrote a Queue program in C using arrays